How to Help an Alcoholic – A Step By Step Guide

 Help an alcoholic to understand they have a treatable brain disease

-Alcohol use disorders are a recognised medical condition and considered a brain disease.
+Alcohol use disorders are recognised medical conditions and are considered brain diseases.

 We appreciate this information may come as a shock.
 Indeed most alcoholics don’t even realise this is the case, let alone their families.

-Repeated abuse of alcohol causes long-lasting changes to the brain.
+Repeated abuse of alcohol causes long-lasting changes in the brain.
 These changes remain even once the alcohol is stopped.

-The changes that an alcoholic brain undergoes are substantial and cannot be cured or reversed by any medical or scientific means.
+The changes in alcoholic brain undergoes are substantial and cannot be cured or reversed by any medical or scientific means.
 They will always be at risk of relapse.
-Hence why alcoholism is medically recognised as a brain disease.
+Hence why, alcoholism is medically recognised as a brain disease.

 Thankfully, no matter how hopeless an alcoholic may appear, with the correct help they can be successfully treated and rehabilitated

 Evidence-based treatments combined with medications, behavioural therapies and support groups can help an individual suffering from alcoholism to attain and maintain recovery.